-Jack M. Beard Associate Professor of Law and Co-Director, Space, Cyber, and Telecom Law Program
+Jack M. Beard Associate Professor of Law and Director, Space, Cyber, and Telecom Law Program

 Professor Jack Beard joined the law faculty in 2011.
 Before coming to Nebraska, he was a member of the faculty at the UCLA School of Law.
-He previously served as the Associate Deputy General Counsel (International Affairs) in the Department of Defense where he was responsible for a variety of legal matters related to arms control agreements, defense cooperation and basing agreements in the Middle East region, and programs assisting states of the former Soviet Union in dismantlement of weapons of mass destruction (WMDs) and other nonproliferation activities.
+He previously served for fourteen years as the Associate Deputy General Counsel (International Affairs) in the Department of Defense where he was responsible for a variety of legal matters related to arms control agreements, defense cooperation and basing agreements in the Middle East region, and programs assisting states of the former Soviet Union in dismantlement of weapons of mass destruction (WMDs) and other nonproliferation activities.
 These latter activities included the removal of nuclear weapons from Belarus, Kazakhstan and Ukraine and the elimination of other WMDs and related infrastructure in those countries.
 He served as the senior lawyer on numerous U.S. delegations negotiating international agreements on a wide range of U.S. military operations and activities.
-As a JAG officer, he served as the Chief of the International Law Section, International and Operational Law Division, Office of The Judge Advocate General.
 He also served on active and reserve duty as an officer in the U.S. Army Judge Advocate General’s Corps, where his assignments included Chief of the International Law Section, International and Operational Law Division, Office of The Judge Advocate General of the Army.
 He is a Lieutenant Colonel in U.S. Army JAG Corps (Retired).

-Professor Beard is a Co-Director of the Space, Cyber and Telecom Law Program, teaching courses in International Cyber Security and National Security Space Law.
+Professor Beard is a Director of the Space, Cyber and Telecom Law Program, teaching courses in International Cyber Security and National Security Space Law.
 He also teaches courses in National Security Law, Arms Control, and Human Rights & International Criminal Law.
 His primary research interests focus on public international law and national security law, with a particular emphasis upon space law and military uses of space, cyber capabilities, arms control, the law of armed conflict, and the international legal implications of modern military technologies.
 He was recognized as a Cyber Security & Data Privacy Trailblazer by the National Law Journal.